hrbrmstr/nifffty/README.md

 Brian's example posts an iOS notification, but you can do many, many things with this capability.

-Future enhancements will include the ability to *receive* Maker web request actions.
+Future enhancements will include the ability to have Shiny use Maker web POST calls as inputs.

 The following functions are implemented: